 These duties will have a key role in determining the relative weight that might be given to the alternative options available to CICRA in setting up the process for evaluating spectrum awards.
-CICRA invites views on the environmental duties of the regulators in particular and on how CICRA may take account of these duties, when framing any award process.
+CICRA invites views on the environmental duties of the regulators in particular and on how CICRA may take account of these environmental duties, when framing any award process.

-Q8.
+Q11.
 Respondents' views are sought on the issues in this section and, where additional considerations are identified, they are invited to set these out also.
-In particular, CICRA seeks views on the environmental factors that might inform the construction of any award process and the weights or priorities it should give these factors in deciding on awards.
+In particular, CICRA seeks views on the environmental factors - including actions in which telecommunication companies should engage - that might inform the construction of any award process and the weights or priorities it should give these factors in deciding on awards.